 Let’s talk about BBQ sauce.
 If you are picky like my family, you have a hard time finding a bottled sauce that tastes just like you want it to.
+Make this recipe for homemade BBQ sauce for your next dinner.
 A good sauce is paramount for a successful BBQ.
 Really, it is.

 One day I casually flipped through one of my favorite cookbooks, The Joy of Cooking, and looked to see if there was a recipe for BBQ sauce.
 Of course there was!
 And not just that–it’s a good recipe.
 A REALLY good recipe.
 My husband declared it to be the best BBQ sauce ever.
 (We never exaggerate in our family.)

 I have tweaked it a bit, but not too much.
 You can tweak it too.
 I’ve included some variations and other ideas below the recipe.